DevanshSharmapsit/Finacplus-Assignment/README.md

 1. ✅ Create a **public GitHub repo** → `Finacplus-Assignment`
 2. ✅ Upload the files (`.cpp`, `.md`, `README.md`)
 3. ✅ Test your code output
-4. ✅ Submit the repo link in the [AccioJob Submission Form](https://forms.acciojob.com/r/mZXAe5)

----

-Would you like me to help **write commit messages** or verify your final GitHub folder before submission?